pmelsted/bifrost/README.md

 * **Compare uncompressed output**

   Bifrost output graphs are compressed by default but the compression requires additional time.
 When comparing the run time of tool X with uncompressed output to Bifrost, Bifrost compression must be deactivated with option '-n'.

+* **Do not used the conda installation for benchmarking**

+  The Conda package is not being maintained anymore and as a result, its Bifrost version is severely outdated in addition to not supporting *k>31* nor native compilation.

 ## Troubleshooting